 The NSW Government builds, owns and manages a significant portfolio of major infrastructure assets.
 The planning, design, construction and operation of these assets results in the creation, procurement and use of increasingly valuable data relating to the infrastructure portfolio.
-This data and information is in itself a state asset that needs to be effectively managed across the lifecycle of the infrastructure assets, as well as across the data lifecycle.
+This data and information is a state asset that needs to be effectively managed across the lifecycle of the infrastructure assets.

 The Infrastructure Data Management Framework (IDMF) is a set of guidelines, procedures and standard approaches to support consistent management of infrastructure data across the NSW Government sector.
-The IDMF is aligned with the NSW Information Management Framework1 (IMF), which provides more general guidance on the management of government data and information.
+The IDMF is aligned with the NSW Information Management Framework (IMF), which provides more general guidance on the management of government data and information.

 Broad adoption of the principles and guidance of the IDMF will ensure that NSW has a coordinated, standardised and trusted framework to harness infrastructure data to better plan and operate the State's infrastructure systems.
-It provides guidance on the collection, curation and sharing of the State's infrastructure data.
+It provides guidance on the generation or collection, curation, sharing, archival and disposal of the State's infrastructure data.